metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 if no QR codes were found or decoded successfully.

 These are the parameters it requires.
-They must all be present, with optinal parameters allowed to be `undef`:
+They must all be present, with optional parameters allowed to be `undef`:

 - `infile` : the input image with zero or more QR codes.
 All the image formats of OpenCV's [imread()](https://docs.opencv.org/4.5.5/d4/da8/group__imgcodecs.html) are supported.
 - `modelsdir` : the location of the directory holding all model files (CNN trained models) required for QR code detection.
-These models are already included with this package and will be installed in a shared dir during installation.
+These models are already included with this Perl module and will be installed in a shared dir during installation.
 Their total size is about 1MB.
 They have been kindly contributed by WeChat along with their library for QR Code detection.
 They can be found [https://github.com/WeChatCV/opencv\_3rdparty|here](https://github.com/WeChatCV/opencv_3rdparty|here).
 The installed